delisimedia/Scriptoria/README.md

 While designed for video editors, Scriptoria's feature set makes it a capable tool for anyone working with long-form text:

-*   **E-Reader & Study Tool:** Import EPUBs directly into the program or copy and paste text from the internet.
+*    Import EPUBs directly into the program or copy and paste text from the internet.
-     Organize your reading/studying with theme-based highlighting, tagging, and notes/commentary.
+*    Organize your reading/studying with theme-based highlighting, tagging, and notes/commentary.
-     Use the integrated Gemini assistant to ask questions directly to the text, and save preset prompts for easy access.
+*    Use the integrated Gemini assistant to ask questions directly to the text, and save preset prompts for easy access.

 ## Key Features